 5) Core Training

-Athletes need to have a strong core and I am sure you are looking to have a six pack with your athletic build so you will need to do core training.
-You can also look at Three Ways to Work Your Core for an in depth look at how to get you core stronger and leaner.
+Athletes need to have a strong core and I am sure you are looking to have a six-pack with your athletic build so you will need to do core training.
+You can also look at Three Ways to Work Your Core for an in-depth look at how to get your core stronger and leaner.